adc-trust-ai/trust-free/README.md

 - Automatic detection of potential overfitting.
 - Ability to efficiently use continuous and categorical predictor variables
 - Prediction confidence intervals *[coming in next release]*
+- Novel method to warn about risky predictions on the fly *[planned]*
 - Novel in-leaf regression model delivering even further sparsity *[planned]*